How can SUBTOTAL be used in Google Sheets with COUNTIF?

 First, let’s enter the following dataset that contains information about various basketball players:

-Step 2: Add Helper Column
+4. Step 2: Implementing the Helper Column for Visibility Tracking

 Next, type the following formula into cell D2: